I’m Jaclyn, but most people call me Jakki.

 - Logitech M590

 This mouse is by far the BEST mouse I have ever owned.
 I am a big Logitech fangirl because their technology just WORKS.
 The most amazing thing about this mouse though, is that you can seamlessly use it between two devices, Mac or PC!
-It’s what Synergy always wanted to be, but far less buggy.
-Yep, you can move your mouse pointer seamlessly between two different screens connected to two different computers.
-You can even copy and paste between the two devices.
 As someone who uses both a Mac and PC daily, it is a productivity boost I’ll never get over.
 At $64 I consider this mouse to be an epically underrated bargain.

 - Apple’s wired keyboard with numeric keypad

 This keyboard is discontinued, but I maintain this is the best keyboard ever (and I’ve used a lot of keyboards).
 This keyboard is compact and low-profile, and very easy and efficient to type on – the perfect keyboard, honestly.
 Oh and wired is a MUST- because they are instant, require no setup, and they constantly and reliably just work.
 As someone who values efficiency in typing and coding, the keys on this keyboards are the perfect size and distance that allows for maximum speed and accuracy.
 I nerd out over this keyboard.
 But it’s going to be hard to beat the quality on this one, even for Apple.

 Have a wander down memory lane & explore some of my digital adventures.